reach-sh/reach-lang/examples/duoswap/README.md

 the `Providers` and `Traders`.
 It will then continuously ask whether you want to close the pool.

 5. Run the `DuoSwap Liquidity Provider`.
 With the printed address, fund the account with the `Token Funder` CLI.
-Then, provide the connection info that the
-`Admin` printed out.
-Then, you can go about making an initial deposit, withdrawing, etc...
+Then, it will listen for all the pool addresses that have been announced.
+When you find the pool you want to connect to, click Enter.
+Then, copy and paste the provided connection info.
+Finally, you can go about making an initial deposit, withdrawing, etc...

 6. Run the `DuoSwap Trader`.
 With the printed address, fund the account with the `Token Funder` CLI.
+Then, it will listen for all the pool addresses that have been announced.
+When you find the pool you want to connect to, click Enter.
+Then, copy and paste the provided connection info.
 After, the `Provider` has made an initial deposit, make a trade.

 Now that everyone has done something, you can close the pool via the `DuoSwap Admin`.
 The pool will remain open until all the `Liquidity Providers` withdraw their minted